-1. All music majors who have completed the required Freshman and Sophomore music courses and requirements as listed in the music curriculum are required to take the

-Sophomore Proficiency Evaluation during the spring semester of their Sophomore year before matriculating to 300-level music courses.

-- Students who fail the Sophomore Proficiency Evaluation will be allowed to repeat the evaluation or enroll in and pass MUS 113 before matriculating to 300-level courses.
+- 1. All music majors who have completed the required Freshman and Sophomore music courses and requirements as listed in the music curriculum are required to take the Sophomore Proficiency Evaluation during the spring semester of their Sophomore year before matriculating to 300-level music courses. - Students who fail the Sophomore Proficiency Evaluation will be allowed to repeat the evaluation or enroll in and pass MUS 113 before matriculating to 300-level courses.
 MUS 113 is a one-semester course. - 3.
 Transfer Students: All transfer students will be advised on the Sophomore Proficiency Evaluation after an evaluation of their college or community college transcript.
-Based upon their transcript evaluation, the student will be advised to take additional class work, take the Sophomore Proficiency Evaluation, or proceed into 300-level courses. - 4.
+Based upon their transcript evaluation, the student will be advised to take additional class work, take the Sophomore Proficiency Evaluation, or proceed into 300-level courses.
+Students who have obtained the Associate Degree in Music are exempt from the examination. - 4.
 The SOPHOMORE PROFICIENCY EVALUATION will be given two (2) times per year, once during the (a) Spring and (b) Fall Semesters.

-Piano Proficiency Examination: Required at the conclusion of study in Applied Secondary Piano - MUS 215 for music and music education majors.
+Piano Proficiency Examination: Required at the conclusion of study in Applied Secondary Piano -(MUS 215) for all music and music education majors.

-Junior and Senior Recital: Required of all majors.
+Junior and Senior Recital: Required of all Bachelor of Music Education and Bachelor of Music in Performance majors.